movinalot/azure-202-advanced/content/6_Chapter-Six/_index.md

 ---
-title: "Chapter 4: Deploy Part II"
-menuTitle: "Chapter 4: Deploy Part II"
+title: "Chapter 6: Adding a Second vWAN Hub"
+menuTitle: "Chapter 6: Adding a Second vWAN Hub"
-weight: 104
+weight: 60
 ---

-## Deploy Part II

-The next set of tasks focus on Adding more Infrastructure to the Virtual WAN.
+The next set of tasks focus on adding more Infrastructure to the Virtual WAN.

 - Add an additional Hub in another Azure Region
 - Create an Azure Virtual Network